adamwgriffin/rails-nuxt-crm/README.md

 ## Installation

-## Installation

 Install:

 - Ruby >= 3.4.4
 - Node.js >= 23.4
 - Bun >= 1.2.19

 If you use mise you can just run `mise install` for the runtime dependencies.
 Otherwise, use your favorite version manager for Ruby and Node.

 Run `bundle` to install rails dependencies.